Catch a Wave – Learn to Surf in Luquillo

 While speaking with Bob, he was also very enthusiastic about paddle-boarding (which he can also teach).
 This is where you stand on a wide board and paddle around the ocean, catching waves and currents.
 He says it is a great way to see sea life from above.

-Bob charges $85 per person for a 1½-hour lesson (minimum).
+Bob charges $85 per person for a private 1½-hour lesson (minimum), $60 for a group lesson.
 Discounts are available for larger groups.

 Lessons are by appointment only and usually start around 8:30 in the morning, though he’ll work with your schedule.

 You can take a look at Bob’s Surfing web page for more information.